gluxon/phpwolf/README.md

 Status
 ------------
-As of Saturday, November 11th 2012, the only requirement left to completion is IDLE check.
-The web implementation is still under consideration with a HTML5 IRC WebSockets client or AJAX as options.
+As of Christmas, the only requirement left to completion is IDLE check.
+The web implementation will be written with a Node.js server and ideally AJAX communication (WebSockets if not).
+Follow progress for the server at [WolfSpider](http://github.com/gluxon/WolfSpider).